trantienduchn/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 ### Jmap message fast view projections

 When you read a Jmap message, some calculated properties are expected to be fast to retrieve, like `preview`, `hasAttachment`.
-James does it by pre-calculating and storing them into a message projection table(`message_fast_view_projection`).
+James achieves it by pre-calculating and storing them into a message projection table(`message_fast_view_projection`).
 Consequently the following fetches are optimized by reading directly from the projection table instead of calculating it again.
-The underlying data is immutable so there's no inconsistency risk if there're not updated projections.
+The underlying data is immutable so there's no inconsistency risk if the projections is outdated.
-But still you can face a performance issue, how bad it is depends on the number of not updated projections.
+But still you can face a performance issue, how bad it is depends on how much the projection is lagging behind.

-#### How to detect the not updated projections
+#### How to detect the outdated projections

-You can take a look at the `MessageFastViewProjection` health check at [webadmin documentation](https://github.com/apache/james-project/blob/master/src/site/markdown/server/manage-webadmin.md#check-all-components).
+You can watch the `MessageFastViewProjection` health check at [webadmin documentation](manage-webadmin.html#Check_all_components).
-It provides you with a check bases on the ratio of missed projection reads.
+It provides a check based on the ratio of missed projection reads.

 #### How to solve